negativetwelve/markmiyashita.com/_posts/problems/2013-02-18-sum_digits.md

 solution: true
 ---
 <p>
   Write a function that sums up the digits of a number.
-Try to implment it both iteratively and recursively.
+Try to implement it both iteratively and recursively.
 </p>

 <pre class="brush: python;">